turingarena/turingarena/docs/sandbox/process-management.md

 ## Protocol

-The sandbox process is associated with two named pipes:
+The sandbox process exposes two named pipes:

 - the `wait` pipe, and
 - the `status` pipe.